-The aesthetic of English interior designer David Hicks will forever be remembered in the zeitgeist of 1960s interior design.
-His work is noted for the pairing of bold colors and modern art with antique, especially Georgian, architecture.
-Hicks helped revolutionize 1960s design.
-Similar to what Vidal Sassoon did for hair, Hicks’ work gave a new look to home decor that challenged standard English interior design.
-Hicks is quoted in his 1968 book, David Hicks On Living- With Taste saying “My greatest contribution as an interior designer has been to show people how to use bold color mixtures, how to use patterned carpets, how to light a room, and how to mix old with new.”
+English interior designer David Hicks will forever be remembered for his contribution to 1960s interior design.
+His work is noted for his unique pairing of bold colors and modern art with historical, especially Georgian, architecture.
+Similar to what Vidal Sassoon did for hair, Hicks’ work challenged standard English interior design.
+Hicks is quoted in his 1968 book, “David Hicks On Living- With Taste” saying “My greatest contribution as an interior designer has been to show people how to use bold color mixtures, how to use patterned carpets, how to light a room, and how to mix old with new.”

-Tory Burch isn’t the only fashion designer who was inspired by the noted interior designer in the early to mid- 2000s.
-Diane Von Furstenberg infused Hicks inspiration for her Spring 2011 Ready To Wear show, with separates, jumpsuits, and dresses.
-Anna Sui’s Fall 2005 show featured dynamic colored pieces accentuated with geometric shapes and upscale Swinging 60s silhouettes.
-“To me, Hicks’ colors always remind me of colors you might find in nature.”
-Sui states in her book, Anna Sui by Andrew Bolton.”
-At the height of this colorful graphic trend, stylist Tila Taichman debuted a series of handbags that were designed with Hicks in mind by way of graphic prints.
-Coach’s Reed Krakoff were inspired by Hicks’ H logo for the brand’s crossed C label.
+Aside from Burch, Diane Von Furstenberg infused Hicks inspiration for her Spring 2011 Ready To Wear show.
+Anna Sui’s Fall 2005 show featured dynamic colored pieces with geometric patterns in upscale Swinging 60s silhouettes.
+“To me, Hicks’ colors always remind me of colors you might find in nature,” Sui states in her book, “Anna Sui by Andrew Bolton.”
+At the height of this colorful, graphic trend, stylist Tila Taichman debuted a series of handbags that were designed with Hicks in mind, and Coach’s Reed Krakoff was inspired by Hicks’ H logo for the brand’s crossed C label.